jaredwolff/ble-protobuf-js/Readme.md

 This repository was created in conjunction with [Part 1](https://www.jaredwolff.com/how-to-define-your-own-bluetooth-low-energy-configuration-service-using-protobuf/) and Part 2 of *Define Your Own Bluetooth Low Energy Service using Protocol Buffers.*

+Note: use this repository in conjunction with the [Nordic Firmware example.](https://bitbucket.org/jaredwolff/ble-protobuf-example/)

 ## Setup

 1. Clone this repo to a place on your computer